-A two-acre dog exercise park attached to the kennels is due to open thanks to a generous donation from charity partners Friends of the Dogs Wales.
+A two-acre dog exercise park attached to the kennels has opened thanks to a generous donation from charity partners Friends of the Dogs Wales.

-Dog owners will be able to book a date and time and pay for exclusive use of the field online.
+Dog owners are able to book a date and time and pay for exclusive use of the field:

 The dogs home will accept up to three applications to re-home each dog from the day the dog arrives.

 After seven days staff will look through the applications and select the most appropriate home.